-- Irrespective of the environment variable OMP\NESTED and the omp\set\nested function, nested parallel regions are always serialized.

-- Irrespective of the environment variable OMP\DYNAMIC and the omp\set\dynamic function, the number of threads cannot exceed the limit on the number of CPUs.
+- Irrespective of the environment variable OMP\NESTED and the omp\set\nested function, nested parallel regions are always serialized. - Irrespective of the environment variable OMP\DYNAMIC and the omp\set\dynamic function, the number of threads cannot exceed the limit on the number of CPUs.

-The limit on the number of CPUs is described in "Notes during Execution" in Section "I.3.2 Execution Process (OpenMP Parallelization)" (or "I.4 Using High-Speed Facility on Job Operation Software" for the Job Operation Software environment).
+The limit on the number of CPUs is described in "Notes during Execution" in Section "J.3.2 Execution Process (OpenMP Parallelization)".